hairlesshobo/jack-tools/md/jack-plumbing.md

 output ports it registers are connected to appropriate ALSA playback ports.
 The connect rule only makes a connection if none already exist.

+    (disconnect ".*" ".*")

+This disconnect rule will delete every existing JACK connection.

     (also-connect "system:playback_1" "jack-udp-[0-9]*:in_1")